LFriede/movian-southpark/README.md

 This plugin uses the same API that is used by the official Android app, so if you're interested how it works feel free to take a look ;)

-The follwing audio languages are offered (depending on episode), descriptions are available in many other languages:
+The following audio languages are offered (depending on episode), descriptions are available in many other languages:
  - German
  - English
  - Polish